 During the phase of combustion a significant and rapid increase of the in-cylinder pressure occurs to force piston moving down.
-Because of the high pressure rise rate, this combustion force can be described as comparable to a hammer hit and hence can cause wideband responses on the cylinder and cylinder head.
-Obviously, at higher engine conditions, higher impacts will be resulted by higher pressure increases.
-Previous studies confirmed that this excitation is periodic according engine working cycle and spreads to wide frequencies as high as several kilo-Hz.
+The high pressure rise rate during combustion, creates a force that can be described as comparable to a hammer hit and hence can cause wideband responses on the cylinder and cylinder head.
+At higher engine conditions the higher impacts will be resulted by higher pressure increases.
+Previous studies confirmed that this excitation is periodic according engine working cycle and spreads to wide frequencies as high as several kilo-Hertz.

 As the impact of the combustion pressure applies a direct excitation on the cylinder head.
-This path constitutes the first way of propagation and can be observed easily by placing AE sensor on cylinder head
+This path constitutes the first way of propagation and can be observed easily by placing AE sensor on proper place on the cylinder head